-Craig Parshall is a fiction writer who has authored or coauthored twelve suspense novels.
+Craig Parshall is a fiction writer who has authored or coauthored thirteen suspense novels.
 His fiction work has appeared on the New York Times Best Seller List and on the CBA bestseller list.
 His supernatural-themed novel The Occupied (Tyndale House) reaped a host of generous reviews, including Library Journal ("Parshall's spare style and eerie sense of foreboding heighten the tension to an unbearable level until the climatic final battle. . . .
 In the manner of Stephen King and Dean Koontz, Parshall pens a horrifying story of the unseen evils inherent in our society."); filmmaker and author Phil Cooke ("One of the greatest challenges for a writer is making the invisible world real.
 Craig Parshall has done exactly that."); Warren Smith, author and VP at the Colson Center for Christian Worldview ("Craig Parshall has combined gritty naturalism with believable supernaturalism to produce a real page-turner."); and talk radio host and commentator Kerby Anderson ("Parshall takes us into the supernatural world for a thrilling ride that also educates us about the unseen realm.")

 Craig's prior titles have garnered similar praise: